MadeByMike/madebymike/site/writing/getting-the-heck-out-of-react.md

 Instead of attaching it to a canvas or video element, the ref is attached to an empty `<div>` container.
 The video element is a detached DOM node that exists outside the component.
 I append this to the container once the React component is mounted.

-Because the video element exists outside a React component, even if React re-renders the container or unmounts the component, the video will be re-mounted without losing its source, play state, or any other data.
+Because the video element exists outside a React component, even if React re-renders the container, or unmounts the component, the video will be re-mounted without losing its source, play state, or any other data.

 We're exporting the `videoElement` so we can access it in different components.
 I can now create a load button that applies a video source to the element: